raymacz/CRUD-1.0/readme.txt

-Name of application: Raymacz
+Name of application: RBTM
-Author: Raymond Ben T. Maquiso
+Author: Raymacz
 Version: 1.0
 How to use: